BADKINS17/ProjectShowcase/README.md

 # Project Showcase
-This folder will be used to showcase projects.
+This repository contains a portfolio of data science projects.
+Use the site for an interactive experience: https://BADKINS17.github.io/ProjectShowcase